ETO Logo

 • The dataset isn’t suitable for all types of trend analysis.
 We regularly add new articles to the clusters, but we don’t currently add clusters, delete clusters, or (with limited exceptions) change the cluster assignment of already assigned articles.
 Read more >>

-• Cluster subjects and concepts may be imprecise.
-We rely on algorithms and numerical thresholds to identify relevant subjects and concepts for each cluster.
+• Cluster fields, subfields, and concepts may be imprecise.
+We rely on algorithms and numerical thresholds to identify relevant research fields, subfields, and concepts for each cluster.
 These methods are inherently imprecise.
 Read more >>

 What are the terms of use?